 - Your high school transcript and full senior year schedule (not just fall courses), which must come directly from your high school or may be uploaded and submitted as part of your application.
 Make sure you submit your transcript and full senior year schedule early enough to meet the November 1 deadline.

 - Your SAT/ACT scores, which must be sent directly from the testing agencies.
 Again, make sure you request your scores early enough to meet the November 1 deadline.

 - The application.
 Freshman applicants may apply using any one of the application platforms listed below.

 - Take your SAT and/or ACT and send your scores

 You’ll need to take the SAT and/or ACT to apply to IU Bloomington.

 We superscore, which means that when we are reviewing your application, we'll consider your best test scores.
 We’ll consider the highest critical reading and math component scores for the SAT.
-Please note that for the SAT, we will superscore within the old SAT and the new SAT, but not between the two tests.
 For the ACT, we'll combine the highest scores for each subtest from different exams for a new ACT composite.
 IU Bloomington does not require the writing section of either test.